Ryokushen/100daysofcode/README.md

 I intend to document my journey from a beginner in Python to ideally a high intermediate level by the time I reach day 100.
-Along the way I would like to become more efficient in the usage of Git and GitHub and I intend for my profile to reflect that along the way.
+Along the way I would like to become more efficient in the usage of Git and GitHub and I intend for my profile to reflect that overall improvement along the way.

 Thank you for reading!